Sirius-A/sv-restaurant-zug-bot/README.md

-# sv-restaurant-zug-bot
+# SV restaurant zug bot (@FiveMoodsBot)
 Telegram bot to retrieve the menu of the SV restaurant in Zug (called Five Moods)

-## Try it
+# Try it
-Add the bot using http://telegram.me/FiveMoodsBot and call `/get@FiveMoodsBot` to recieve todays menu.
+Add the bot using http://telegram.me/FiveMoodsBot and call `/get@FiveMoodsBot` to receive today's menu.

 If you want the bot to send you the menu regularly, try  `/getDaily@FiveMoodsBot` or `/getPartTime@FiveMoodsBot`.

 # Develop
 1. To host a similar bot like this, clone this repo: